 Transparency1

 A property of an AI system which enables the communication of information in accessible ways to stakeholders.

-NB: when applied to organizations, transparency describes a posture where appropriate activities and decisions are documented and communicated to relevant stakeholders in a comprehensive, accessible and understandable manner1.
+[Usually an antonym for opacity.]

 Trustworthiness1,8,9,10

 The ability to meet the expectations of stakeholders in a verifiable way.
 Trustworthy AI concerns not only the trustworthiness of the AI system itself but also comprises the trustworthiness of all processes and actors that are part of the AI system’s lifecycle.
 Characteristics of Trustworthy AI include: accountability, accuracy, authenticity, availability, controllability, explainability and interpretability, human oversight, integrity, privacy, quality, reliability, resilience, robustness, safety, security, transparency, usability, fairness and bias.
-Depending on the sector, and also on the specific product or service, data, technology and process used, different characteristics apply and need verification to ensure that the expectations of stakeholders are met.
+[In the context of regulated automotive safety systems, Trustworthiness is not merely a collection of attributes but an emergent property demonstrated through a rigorous, evidence-based safety engineering process.]

 Data-Related Concepts & Terminology